4 Eyes Photography

 Known for classic elegance with an artistic flair, the photographers at this studio produce timeless and stylish images.
 They’ve worked with top wedding planners around the world.
 Fine-art albums also available.
-Package rates start at $8,500.
+Prices start at $8,500.

 Brian Dorsey Studios

-This in-demand photographer was named one of the world’s top-ten wedding photographers by American Photo, and associate Ron Antonelli received the same honor.
+The in-demand Dorsey was named one of the world’s top-ten wedding photographers by American Photo, and associate Ron Antonelli received the same honor.
 In short, they’re good.
-Packages begin at $14,925 for Dorsey; full-service packages with his associates begin at $6,425.
+Packages begin at $14,925 for Dorsey; full-service packages with his associates begin at $6,925.
 Dorsey and his team are also available for destination weddings.